johngage/kibera-water-standards/content/post/build-a-shared-reference-and-action-site-for-kibera-water-standards/index.md

 ---
-title: Build a shared reference and action site for Kibera water standards
+title: We are building a shared reference and action site for Kibera water standards
 subtitle: All Kibera together for clean water for our children
 date: 2022-09-05T17:57:10.190Z
 draft: false